 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Eat lots of pumpkin pie before the cold and flu season!
-Well, maybe not too much pie if you’re watching your waistline, but do consider less fattening pumpkin and squash dishes.
-The goal is to get the pumpkin and the spices - cinnamon, cloves, allspice, ginger, and nutmeg into the diet during the fall and winter months.
+Everyone should eat lots of pumpkin, squash, and sweet potatoes when they come into season!
+These orange vegetables are super foods -- packed full of life giving nutrients.
+Maybe not too much pie if you’re watching your waistline, but do consider less fattening pumpkin and squash dishes.
+The goal is to get the squash, sweet potatoes, pumpkins, and the spices - cinnamon, cloves, allspice, ginger, and nutmeg into the diet during the late summer and autumn months before cold season starts.

 Cinnamon, cloves, allspice, ginger, and nutmeg can also help if a cold or flu strikes.
 They can sooth the worst symptoms and shorten duration of illness.